simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 "But how did you know of our desire to have a Buddha?

-"The White Tara came in a dream and told me to bring to you."
+"The White Tara came in a dream and told me to bring it to you."

 And so it happens.